2021 Derry Senior Football Championship: Competition format

 Initially the sixteen teams were drawn into four groups of four teams.
-Each team were guaranteed three group games and at least one knockout game.
+Each team was guaranteed three group games and at least one knockout game.
 All sixteen teams qualified for the knock-out stages.
 In the first round draw the teams were seeded from the group stage with the group winners playing the teams who finished fourth and the group runner-ups playing the teams who finished third.
-The quarter final draw was open but subject to the restriction that repeat pairings be avoided if possible.
+The quarter final draw was open but subject to the restriction that repeat pairings should be avoided if possible.
 The semi final draw was open.